dbitouze/gzt/README.md

 ## Templates and samples

-`gzt` comes with a template attached to the the documentation above.
+`gzt` comes with a template attached to the documentation above.

 ## Questions and answers